asapcyber/Sales_forecasting_accuracy/README.md

 * Random Forest Model, which requires the dependent variable to be changed to a factor using the as.factor function.
 Other parameters set in the model include ntree=300, nodesize=10, na.action=na.roughfix.

 # Evaluate accuracy
+The accuracy of each model is measured using a confusion matrix to compare actual wins/losses againts the ones forecasted by each model, using the test data set.
 # Make predictions and iterate